 It has grown substantially since its humble beginnings in a pool in a back garden in Fleet and today attracts swimmers locally and further afield.
 Hart SC has two ‘Club nights’ (Sunday and Thursday) at Hart Leisure Centre when the Club hires the whole pool from 6.30-10pm.
 Please come down and meet us.

-The Club achieved Swim 21 accreditation at competitive development in 2009 and continues to development within this programme.
-Swim 21 is the ASA’s aquatic quality mark for the development of effective, ethical and sustainable SwimEngland affiliated clubs.
+The Club achieved Swim Mark accreditation at competitive development in 2009 and continues to development within this programme.
+Swim Mark is the SwimEngland’s aquatic quality mark for the development of effective, ethical and sustainable SwimEngland affiliated clubs.

 Did you know that whenever you buy anything online - from your weekly shop to your annual holiday - you could be raising a free donation for Hart Swimming Club?
 We would very much appreciate your support.

 There are nearly 3,000 retailers including Amazon, John Lewis, Aviva, thetrainline and Sainsbury's, who will donate a percentage of the amount you spend to Hart Swimming Club to say thank you for shopping with them.
 It's really simple, and doesn't cost you anything.
 All you do is: